ranjukjohn/VibratoTechnicalAssessment/README.md

 - resilience and redundancy considerations

 ### Known Issues
-- permission issue running npm and express packages
+- permission error when running npm and express packages

 ## Improvements